A Family of Independent Variable Eddington Factor Methods with Efficient Preconditioned Iterative Solvers: Results

 Unless otherwise specified, we set the penalty parameter to

-and the BR2 stabilization parameter to $\eta = 4$.
-We use the MDLDG method, the variant of the LDG method where $\kappa \equiv 0$ and set the upwinding vector $\vec{w}$ to be a unit vector at a $45^\circ$ angle from the $x$-axis.
+and the BR2 stabilization parameter to $\eta = 4$. \resp[orange][penstand]{These choices are standard in the literature for the model elliptic problem \cite{Bassi2000,Arnold1982} and are the default choices implemented for discretizations of the Poisson equation in MFEM.} We use the MDLDG method, the variant of the LDG method where $\kappa \equiv 0$ and set the upwinding vector $\vec{w}$ to be a unit vector at a $45^\circ$ angle from the $x$-axis.
 The VEF discretizations all use the element-local basis defined using the Gauss-Lobatto points to enable the use of the subspace correction preconditioner where required.
 The transport discretization is always solved with the same finite element order as the VEF scalar flux.
-However, we use the Gauss-Legendre basis for the transport discretization.
+However, we use the positive Bernstein basis \cite{doi:10.1137/11082539X} for the transport discretization.
+A summary of the properties associated with each VEF discretization is presented in Table \ref{tab:disc_sum}.